Project-1(Fail fast): A team project (25% weightage)

 bright spot approach to generate ideas (min 3)

 a.
-Use cost-impact
+Use the cost-impact

-matrix and plot ideas from step-3 on the matrix (Please see this example.
+matrix and plot ideas from step 3 on the matrix (Please see this example.
 Location of the

 ideas in the matrix is based on the assumptions of the team members.
 It may be different